-Description: This unit is interested in the regulation of normal and deviant citizens, including corporate citizens, in contemporary Western societies.
-It takes as its starting point the claim that both normality and deviance are 'managed' and introduces students to the ways in which deviance and normality has been thought about, identified and acted upon.
+Description:This unit is interested in the regulation of normal and 'deviant' citizens, including corporate citizens, in contemporary Western societies.
+Interrogating the claim that both normality and deviance are 'managed', students are introduced to the ways in which deviance and normality has been thought about, identified and acted upon.
 Students are introduced to sociological analyses of deviance, and to questions concerning the contribution of sociological investigation to the work of social regulation.
-Broad topic areas include: women and criminal deviance, juvenile crime, the medicalisation of deviance, corporate crime and social disadvantage
+Broad topic areas explore normality and deviance in popular culture, and through medicalisation and arime and justice.

-$\textbf{Learning Outcomes:} On \ \text{successful completion of this unit, students} \ will be \ able \ to:$
+Learning Outcomes: On successful completion of this unit, students will be able to: